zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 125] (#msdiv125) {#msdiv125 .ref .msdiv} (18-5)

 [APZ 125.1] (#apz125 .1) {#apz125 .1 .ref .apz} "Unbound
-Wills go to prey” The moo is two part, called the moe.
+Wills go to prey" The moo is two part, called the moe.
 Eeni Deepers and Deepers Ready.
 The deer in the wild behaves freely in the atmosphere of the wild.
 Freely Stays, Freely Laggy, Freely Example.
 What are the reasons for it, Maunya, Wadda Because not presented.
 Mahaniyi, and also separate from the rooms of the Mahaniyatha